WowzaMediaSystems/germinator/README.md

 #### Limiting the Reseed

-To limit the how many of the files get reseeded, you can set the limit like this:
+To limit how many of the files get reseeded, you can set the limit like this:

 ```bash
 $ rake db:reseed[3]
 ```

-This will reseed the last three see files.
+This will reseed the last three seed files.

 # Planting the Database